 - You want it to handle well, preferably to round corners without depositing driver and passengers into the nearest ditch at 100 mph.

-- The sleeker the car is the better, to cut through air at high-speed.
+- The sleeker the car is, the better to cut through the air at high speed.
 Unlike a fighter aircraft, it also needs to look brilliant, an object of desire among every mortal who claps eyes on it.

-Various companies in the 1950s and 60s designed cars such as the Jaguar E-Type, Mercedes 300SL and Chevrolet Corvette.
-Fast for their time, they navigated without much fuss and looked good; but we cannot call them true ‘supercars’.
+In the 1950s and 60s, cars such as the Jaguar E-Type, Mercedes 300SL and Chevrolet Corvette were designed.
+Fast for their time, they navigated without much fuss and looked good; but we cannot call them ‘supercars’.
 For that, the world needed Italians.